 Though CODOS sells its own beans, the progressive coffee shop also sells bean from a variety of Hamburg roasters in a ‘show of community support.’
 Whichever beans you order, plan to stand while you drink your coffee or take it to enjoy on the go – seats are sparse at CODOS.

-CODOS has two Hamburg locations.
+CODOS has multiple Hamburg locations.
 We frequented the location at Bartelsstraße 26, 20357 Hamburg, Germany.

 Stockholm Espresso Club